*MAX ENGINE THRU CATS, STOCK ENGINE, NO HEADS, CAMS, HEADERS, NOS, ETC. JUST MAMMOTH.

 2000 cfm Filter - Why 2000 cfm when manifold is 1800 cfm?
 We purposely over designed the filter to compensate for the inevitable restriction from contaminants.

 Meter/Ram Tube - Huge 4-1/2”.
 Meter is built into 4-1/2” ram tube to completely eliminate hose/coupler restrictions.
-Note: The Shelby meter is “internally coupled” and flow matched to the filter and Ford GT hose to eliminate any restrictions.
+KB coupler or Ford GT Hose - (4-1/2” internally reinforced) flexes with engine movement.

-Mammoth™ Inlet Manifold - Matches dual 75mm throttle body.
-Full “dual 75.”
-Manifold is an extension of the throttle body.
+Mammoth™ Inlet Manifold - Matches dual 75mm throttle body or 168mm oval.
+Full “size 168mm.”
+Manifold is an extension of the largest throttle body.

 Does the Mammoth™ reduce air charge temps?